homebrewing/tapline/README.md

 Tapline was developed with and for [Malt.io](http://www.malt.io/), a community website for homebrewers to create recipes and share their love of homebrewing beer.

+The Tapline name was chosen because like a central tap line, this project provides a connection between storage (kegs) and serving requests (taps to fill beers).

 Documentation
 -------------
 The Tapline API documentation is in a separate document to keep the reference as slim as possible.
 For now it is stored in a static file, but in the future may include a way to do example calls.